What to do in an emergency

 Refer to your gas bill to check who your retailer is or go to our list of retailers.

-• open your windows and doors to let air in
+• open windows and doors to let fresh air inside

 • don't turn lights on or off and avoid using other electrical switches and appliances